 Why Cirrhosis Is Serious

-Cirrhosis makes it difficult for your liver to carry out normal functions (e.g., purify blood, make vital nutrients and store nutrients).
+Cirrhosis makes it difficult for your liver to carry out normal functions (purifying blood, making and storing vital nutrients).
 If your liver is completely unable to do its job, your disease has progressed to decompensated cirrhosis.

 Signs of decompensated cirrhosis: